 Along with the lazy days of summer comes free (or super cheap) family flicks.
-Best part?
+The best part?
 You can pack your own snacks and comfy low-back seats and it won’t matter if your little movie buffs can’t make it through a whole show.
-Just remember to pack their jammies so you can slide them into bed after you pull into the driveway.
-Grab your blankets, popcorn and bug spray and read on to find out where to enjoy an array of screenings under the starry Seattle skies.
+Just remember to pack their jammies, so you can make a car-to-bed switcharoo when you get home.

 photo: Seattle Outdoor Movies Facebook page